chaoxu/chaoxu.github.io/posts/2019-04-27-union-of-intervals-in-sql.md

 tags: SQL, algorithm
 ---

+# Introduction

 We given a collection of intervals, and we want to find its union, represented by a set of disjoint intervals.
-Note this is a common interview problem.
-It is [LeetCode 56.
-Merge Intervals](https://leetcode.com/problems/merge-intervals/).
 Assume the intervals are of the form $[a,b)$, where $a<b$.
 However, I have to solve this problem in Hive.
 So this is a problem I have to solve in Hive's SQL variant.

 First, here is the schema of the table and some sample inputs.